sylvinho81/nyc_yellow_taxi_trips/README.md

 skip over unnecessary files and columns.
 Parquet files do not have this feature.
  - Schema evolution
  - etc
+The raw parquet files extracted from the trip data are stored by the app in the bucket ny-yellow-taxis inside the path ny-yellow-taxis/bronze.

 ##### Clickhouse
 Clickhouse allow us to execute queries over Parquet files stored in a storage system like s3.
 In this case I am using MinIO in my local environment